 On the one hand are the gifted and creative persons we discussed briefly earlier.
 On the other hand, there are children who face enormous difficulty in learning even very simple skills.
 Those children who show intellectual deficiency are termed as 'intellectually disabled'.
 As a group, there is wide variation among the intellectually disabled.
-The American Association on Mental Deficiency (AAMD) intellectual disability views "significantly sub-average general intellectual functioning existing concurrently with deficits in adaptive behaviour and manifested during the developmental period".
+The American Association on Mental Deficiency (AAMD) views intellectual disability as "significantly sub-average general intellectual functioning existing concurrently with deficits in adaptive behaviour and manifested during the developmental period".
 This definition points to three basic features.
 First, in order to be judged as intellectually disabled, a person must show significantly sub-average intellectual functioning.
 Persons having IQs below 70 are judged to have sub-average intelligence.
 The second relates to deficits in adaptive behaviour.
 Adaptive behaviour refers to a person's capacity to be independent and deal effectively with one's environment.
-The third feature is that the deficits must be observed during the developmental period, that is between 0 and 18 years of age.

-Individuals who are categorised as having intellectual disability show significant variation in their abilities, ranging from those who can be taught to work and function with special attention, to those who cannot be trained and require institutional care throughout their lives.
+The third feature is that the deficits must be observed during the developmental period, that is between 0 and 18 years to those who cannot be trained and require institutional care throughout their lives.
 You have learnt earlier that the mean IQ score in the population is 100.
 These figures are used to understand the categories of intellectually disabled.
-The different levels of intellectual disability are: (IQs 55 to approximately 70), moderate (IQs 35-40 to approximately 50-55), severe (IQs 20-25 to approximately 35-40), and profound (IQs below 20-25).
+The different levels of intellectual disability are: (IQs 55 to approximately 70), mild moderate (IQs 35-40 to approximately 50- 55), severe (IQs 20-25 to approximately 35-40), and profound (IQs below 20-25).
 Although the development of people with mild disability is typically slower than that of their peers, they can function quite independently, hold jobs and families.
 As the level of disability increases, the difficulties are strongly marked.
 The people with moderate disability lag behind their peers in language and motor skills.
 They can be trained in self-care skills, and simple social and communication skills.
 They need to have moderate degree of supervision in everyday tasks.
 Individuals with profound and severe disability are incapable of managing life and need constant care for their entire lives.
 You will read more about the characteristics of the intellectually disabled in Chapter 4.